YuJieQiu0823712/background_generator/README.md

 2. Install node_modules
     `npm install`

-3. Remove the remote repository named origin from your Git configuration.
-    `git remote remove origin`
+3. Remove the remote repository named origin from your Git configuration `git remote remove origin`

 4. To see the demo